This article was originally published on Attorney at Law Magazine.

 Have you or a loved one been harmed by an impaired physician?

 When doctor, pharmacist, or other medical professional injures you or a loved one as a result of drug or alcohol abuse, you have the right to take action.
-At Van Wey Law, we work to help victims of medical malpractice, and will thoroughly investigate your case.
+At Van Wey, Presby & Williams, we work to help victims of medical malpractice, and will thoroughly investigate your case.

-For a free evaluation of your medical malpractice case, call us at 855-403-3207 or CONTACT US and complete our quick case submission form.
+We believe you deserve justice.
+If you’d like for us to review your case call us at 855-403-3207 or CONTACT US and complete our quick case submission form.